jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

    });
 ~~~~

-While jQuery is callback-based and internally event driven, the public
+The jQuery API is callback-based, it does not wrap asynchronously
-API it exposes does not wrap asynchronously retrieved content in event
+retrieved content in event
-objects and event types are expressed by the name of the method used to
+objects, and event types are expressed by the name of the method used to
 add the listener.
 These names, `done` and `fail`, follow generic
 phrasing and are common to all asynchronous functionality that jQuery
 provides.
 Promoting brevity, the methods are chainable so that several